tamtran4869/E-commerce-analysis/README.md

 Upload the mavenfuzzyfactory database into the SQL server by <a href="https://github.com/othneildrew/Best-README-Template"> the SQL file</a>.

-Running query in Python through SQL connections is more convenient for questions needed visualisation.
-Therefore, the project included a small Python code to follow questions more easy and consistent.
+Running queries in Python through SQL connections is more convenient for questions needing visualisation.
+Therefore, the project included a small Python code to follow questions more easily and consistently.

-SQL query of each question are stored into 2 txt of files in question folder: txt (for running without comment) and sql (for reading with comment and can used directly in SQL).
+SQL queries of each question are stored in a txt file (for running without comment).

 ### Installation
 Clone the repo and go to the project folder